Aleem-Reveltek/Notes/README.md

 ---

 I will make list what I'm teaching to people to new hires. and I will make Markdown file and I will teach

+---

+- I will tell people we are AI company.
+   - We build so many Apps like Foucs App and Zee and Marisa